 I-INCE Young Professional Congress Attendance Grants (YP Grants)

 The goal of this program is to assist young professionals/engineers in attending the 50th International Congress on Noise Control Engineering (INTER-NOISE 2021) to be held in Washington DC, USA 1-4 August 2021.

 I-INCE has allocated the funds to support 20 grants, each having a value of 600 EUR.
 The YP Grant will include applicable registration fee for the Congress.
 The remainder of the 600 EUR grant (600 EUR –registration fee) will be available at the time of the Congress in local currency as a contribution to partially cover travel and accommodation expenses.
 The notification of the award of the prestigious Young Professionals Grant may be used to assist with obtaining additional funding from other sources.

 Candidates must be relatively early in their professional careers (typically less than 10 years of active career).
 They can be either undergraduate or postgraduate students, postdoctoral, or young acousticians or noise control engineers working in industry.
 Preference will be given to students.
-The application and abstract submission deadline (for the grant) is 15 January 2021.
+The application and abstract submission deadline (for the grant) is 15 Febuary 2021.
 Candidates must first submit the abstract of their paper via the conference website (www.internoise2021.org), and then submit their award application via the I-INCE Young Professionals page.
-Awards will be announced around 15 February 2021 and the final papers are due 7 April 2021.
+Awards will be announced around 15 March 2021 and the final papers are due 7 May 2021.
 Updates to be posted on the congress website.

 Grants for 10 Young Professionals from Latin America